 Academic Focus and Support:

-Brookings has benefited from a partnership with Expeditionary Learning Schools, a proven systemic reform instructional model.
-Through this partnership all teachers benefit from top-level professional development with a specific focus on English Language Arts and Math.
+Brookings has benefited from a partnership with Focus on Results and the state department of education to provide all teachers with top-level professional development with a specific focus on English Language Arts and Math.
 At Brookings, an attention to literacy, in all its forms, is at the heart of all we do.
 Hands-on learning projects incorporate multiple subject areas and makes learning more relevant and powerful for students.